eastbanctech/snowiq-docs/sa-routes-tab-view.md

 <section id="Routes-Tab-View" markdown="1">
 # Routes Tab View

-A panel on the left has three tabs: Routes, Drivers, and Tickets.
+A panel on the left has three tabs: Routes, Resources, Tickets and Inspectors.
 The app opens to Routes, as seen below.

 The Route panel displays a list of routes with their corresponding route name and number, the percentage of completion for any active assignment, the total number of miles on the route, and a color coded status indicator on the map.
 Filters for the list are available above the list and include the following: by Depot, Route Type, and Route Status.